akakakaren/NGINX-LogAnalysis-ELKRedis-tutorial/README.md

 ### Installation
 #### Check System Environment

 Before installing ELK(R)，you should first check the system environment.
-We can use the following command:
+Open Xfce terminal in our virtual environment and use the following command:

 ```bash
 cat /etc/issue